The definitive ranking of every Supernatural episode

 The title is great.
 The premise is great.
 The actual excitement level of the golem isn't what it could've been.

-This hour takes a different look at the Winchesters’ world when Castiel has left his human vessel.
-It’s not one of the show’s best episodes, but it’s worthy of some recognition.
+This hour takes a different look at the Winchesters' world when Castiel leaves his human vessel.
+It's not one of the show's best episodes, but it's worthy of some recognition.

 Any episode that starts in a comic book store is guaranteed to be fun, and this one doesn't disappoint.
 It features a murderous Thundercats action figure, a fun callback to season 2's "Hollywood Babylon," and Dean fighting someone called the Hatchet Man, the main character of a horror series.

-Sure, we’ve always liked Mary, but we didn’t realize how much until “Absence,” which used flashbacks to give Mama Winchester a beautiful and touching farewell.
+Sure, we've always liked Mary, but we didn't realize how much until "Absence," which uses flashbacks to give Mama Winchester a beautiful and touching farewell.

 The rapture is real!
 But more importantly, Castiel confesses his love for Dean before sacrificing his own life to save his favorite Winchester.